What is a Cosmetic Dentist?

 Dr. Cherry can perform a variety of cosmetic procedures to improve your smile—from subtle changes to major repairs.

 There are many techniques and options to treat teeth that are discolored, chipped, misshapen, or missing.
-Your dentist can reshape your teeth, close spaces, restore worn teeth, or alter the length of your teeth.
+Dr. Cherry at Florence Dental Arts in Florence, SC can reshape your teeth, close spaces, restore worn teeth, or alter the length of your teeth.
 Common procedures include teeth whitening, bonding, caps, crowns, veneers, and reshaping and contouring.

 Before any cosmetic procedure, we discuss patient goals and desires.
 Then we develop a plan of action that will create a unique smile to complement the patient’s overall appearance.
 We take into consideration many factors, such as facial symmetry, the size of features, and skin tone.
 Casts made from your dental impressions and wax mock-ups of crowns and veneers enable you to visualize the exciting outcome.
 Don’t let an imperfect smile get you down; schedule a consultation with us and explore the possibilities of cosmetic dentistry.